-Our common stock has been authorized for listing on the NYSE under the symbol " $\,$."
+Our common stock has been authorized for listing on the NYSE under the symbol "NX."
 Trading in our common stock is expected to commence on a when-issued basis shortly before the distribution date.
 On the first trading day following the distribution date, when-issued trading in respect of our common stock will end and regular way trading will begin.
-We cannot predict the trading prices for our common stock on or after the distribution date
+We cannot predict the trading prices for our common stock on or after the distribution date.

-Concurrently with the completion of the distribution and the Quanex Building Products merger, we anticipate entering into a senior unsecured credit facility for a term of five years with aggregate availability of \$250 million to \$300 million and an accordion feature permitting an increase in such aggregate commitment of up to \$100 million.
+Concurrently with the completion of the distribution and the Quanex Building Products merger, we anticipate entering into a senior unsecured credit facility for a term of five years with aggregate availability of \$250 million to \$300 million at closing, and thereafter, and pursuant to an accordion feature, an increase in such aggregate commitment to

-Based on preliminary meetings with several banks participating in Quanex Corporation's existing facility, we expect that the agreement will include various terms and conditions consistent with Quanex Corporation's existing facility and with recent transactions for comparable companies.
-Such terms and conditions include a leverage-based pricing grid, financial covenants and limitations on indebtedness, asset or equity sales, and acquisitions.
+Based on the term sheet discussed with the lenders, we expect that the agreement will include various terms and conditions consistent with Quanex Corporation's existing facility and with recent transactions for comparable $companies. \ Such terms \ and \ conditions \ include \ a \ leverage-based \ pricing \ grid, \ financial \ covenants \ and \ limitations \ on$ indebtedness, asset or equity sales, and acquisitions.